DanteAlonsoHT/alioit-app/README.md

 ## Create Docker images

+Open a terminal and run the next commands to set up the project.

+1. Go to the main directory of the project:

+`cd alioit-app`

-1. The first step to use this full stack app is running the next command:
+2. The first step to use this full stack app is running the next command:

 `docker-compose up --build`

-2. To use the front-end app, you can entry in the front-end container localhost.
+3. To use the front-end app, you can entry in the front-end container localhost.

 ## Run tests for Django REST User model

-3. If you want to proof the API REST using the TestCase libary in Python, feel free to run the next command.
+4. If you want to proof the API REST using the TestCase libary in Python, feel free to run the next command.

 `docker exec -it backend-app python manage.py test api`